 Anne Jolliffe sits on the Teach Trust Board, since arriving in Poole 17 years ago Anne has been involved working within the community and schools in the area and sees it as an important part of my role as General Manager at Tower Park in Poole.
 Anne has been in involved in property management for over 30 years including a spell in central London.
 The volunteering and working with community has involved working with schools and pupils in particular the Young Enterprise programme.
 Anne is keen to support Teach Trust she believes we need to give our children the best opportunities to achieve at all times.

-I have been a school governor in Poole since 1988, and joined Canford Heath (First) in 1996.
-I have been present during all the amalgamations which resulted in the formation of Teach Trust.
-I am firmly in favour of the current Trust, as I believe that we have been enabled to plot a future together to provide an education which will benefit all children on the Heath.
-I am a semi-retired self employed accountant – my largest client is a charity providing security and advice to victims of domestic violence.
+Richard has been a school governor in Poole since 1988, and joined Canford Heath (First) in 1996.
+Richard has been present during all the amalgamations which resulted in the formation of Teach Trust.
+Richard is firmly in favour of the current Trust, as he believes that we have been enabled to plot a future together to provide an education which will benefit all children on the Heath.
+Richard is a semi-retired self employed accountant – his largest client is a charity providing security and advice to victims of domestic violence.

 John is deputy CEO of a Multi Academy Trust and also provides executive leadership to a number of special and alternative provision schools.
 John has extensive experience of school leadership in secondary, special and alternative provision settings.
 He is trained in school inspection and has a particular interest in system development, strategic thinking and planning, leadership of SEND, behaviour management and coaching and mentoring.
 He is a TEACH Trust Board member for the same reason that he works in education – because he believes that high quality education is essential in achieving long term success and happiness.

-I have been a Governor at Haymoor Junior School since 2014 when my son attended the school, in 2018 I became a Trustee.
-I have recently retired from the Fire Service, after almost 31 years, where I was Head of Operational Training for Dorset & Wiltshire Fire and Rescue Service.
-I have used the skills and knowledge gained through my career and have been able to apply them to my role as Governor and now Trustee.
+Sean has been a Governor at Haymoor Junior School since 2014 when his son attended the school, in 2018 he became a Trustee.
+He has recently retired from the Fire Service, after almost 31 years, where he was Head of Operational Training for Dorset & Wiltshire Fire and Rescue Service.
+Sean has used the skills and knowledge gained through his career and has been able to apply them to his role as Governor and now Trustee.
 This has included the management of Health and Safety across the trust schools, an overview of the requirements for premises improvements and examining the financial aspects of the schools.
-I have a passion for learning and developing others and see being a school Trustee as the opportunity to give something back to the community, assisting in the lifelong learning and developing a growth mindset of our children in a safe and inspirational environment.
+He has a passion for learning and developing others and sees being a Trustee as the opportunity to give something back to the community, assisting in the lifelong learning and developing a growth mindset of our children in a safe and inspirational environment.